calipho-sib/sparql-playground/README.md

 * UniProt helps you understand the UniProt rdf model, run the `start-uniprot.sh` (Linux, Mac) or `start-uniprot.bat` (Windows) script

-## Slides of the SPARQL course at SIB Swiss Institute of BioInformatics in Lausanne, June 2016
+## Slides of the SPARQL course at SIB Lausanne, 8th of November 2016

 * <a href="assets/lausanne2016-sparql-introduction.pdf" target="_blank">Introduction to RDF and SPARQL</a>
 * <a href="assets/lausanne2016-sparql-nextprot.pdf" target="_blank">RDF and SPARQL within neXtProt</a>